SparksNetwork/exp-angular-firebase/README.md

 ## Use

-`npm run serve` to run local development server with hot reload
+`npm run serve` to run local development server with hot reload.
+Note this actually talks to deployed firebase-functions!

+`npm run server:server` to run firebase-functions only

 `npm start` to build and run compiled app locally